Aims of the Fund?

 • Extending the use of an asset (such as a building extension or room conversions).

-Revenue funding relates to the day to day running costs associated with projects (such as staff costs and running events) and this cannot be funded from this Capital Fund
+Revenue expenditure relates to the day to day running costs associated with projects (such as staff costs and running events) and cannot be funded from this Capital Fund

 How are applications assessed?